PKU-YuanGroup/ProLLaMA/scripts/readme.md

 [Generate by superfamily] Superfamily=<RmlC-like cupin domain superfamily> Seq=<MAPGGMPREFPSFVRTLPEADLGYPALRGWVLQGERGCVLYWEAVTEVALPEHCHAECWGVVVDGRMELMVDGYTRVYTRGDLYVVPPQARHRARVFPGFRGVEHLSDPDLLPVRKR>
 ```

-- Maybe the score can be normalized according to the length.
+- Maybe the score can be normalized by the length of the sequence.